darcyWang/tianbao/source/leetcode/hash.rst

     Find the smallest and largest x-value for all points.
     If there is a line then it should be at y = (minX + maxX) / 2.
     For each point, make sure that it has a reflected point in the opposite side.

-Credits:
-Special thanks to @memoryless for adding this problem and creating all test cases.